TheOfficialPeter/ADiveIntoWebScraping/_posts/2023-11-09-The-Deep-Learning-Cheatsheet.md

 ---
-title: "The Deep Learning Cheatsheet"
+title: "the deep learning cheatsheet"
 layout: post
 ---

-> Skill level: coding enthusiast
+> skill level: coding enthusiast

-### Hello 👋
+### hello 👋

-Welcome to my blog about Machine Learning and Deep Learning 👀
+welcome to my blog about machine learning and deep learning 👀

-In this blog post we will uncover the mystery of Deep Learning together. 📖
+in this blog post we will uncover the mystery of deep learning together. 📖

-Join me and let's find out what we are missing out on.
+join me and let's find out what we are missing out on.